prashantkodali/NLP-toolkit-as-a-service/Summarization/README.md

   - sum up the embeddings of all words in a sentence to get the sentence embeddings.
 3. Run a k-means clustring algorithm to extract n clusters, where n is number of sentences in summary, which is taken as input.
 4. Centroids of each cluster are Representative of summary.
 5. Pick the nearest sentence to each of the Centroids.
 String these sentences together to get summary.

+The code base for this service uses [Pymagnitue](https://github.com/plasticityai/magnitude) for handling the pretrained word embedding file.
+This ensures that query time for each word is very less and main memory footprint for these word embeddings is very less.